 - A signed Scholarship Waiver (either scanned or in hardcopy).

-- The personal essay and four short answer questions requested by the Knight-Hennessy.
+- The personal essay and three short answer questions requested by the Knight-Hennessy.

 - A one-page resumé.

 Complete Knight-Hennessy scholarship applications must be submitted online by this date.
 You also will need to apply to the specific graduate program at Stanford that you are pursuing.
 Note that some programs at Stanford also require test scores, additional essays, or even an earlier deadline—make sure to check the Stanford Graduate Admissions specifics!
 We would appreciate a copy of all materials prior to submission.

 The Knight-Hennessy will review and rank top applicants from the general scholarships pool while individual departments at Stanford review top students based on academics.
 Those top students who are desired by both the scholarship and individual departments will be invited to a weekend interview event at Stanford March 5-6, 2021.
 The final selection for the scholarship program will be made in mid-March.

 For official information on the Knight-Hennessy Scholarship (which supersedes any information provided here) and access to application materials, please visit their website.